 Although Nick and Charlie’s romance is at the centre of Heartstopper, the focus shifts smoothly to devoting time to all of the surrounding characters and their storylines never feel tagged on or tokenized, but integral, enriching the world of the series.
 The entire cast impresses, including some excellent performances in the smaller supporting roles.
 Rhea Norwood is a delight as Imogen, who has a major crush on Nick, with excellent comic timing, she brings an upbeat, buoyant energy to every scene.
 Olivia Colman as Nick’s distracted mum, often absorbed in her mobile phone, brings rich detail to her relationship with her son in very little screen time and there’s one particularly touching scene between them, beautifully played by Colman and Connor, when Nick opens up to her about how he’s been feeling.
 There are even several blasts of British queer national treasure Stephen Fry as the voice of the Truham’s headmaster making announcements over the Tonnoy, bringing some levity and light and shade to the role.

-Both Adiescar Chase’s score and the fantastic pop soundtrack (compiled by music supervisors Matt Biffa and Ciara Elwis), much of which was new to me, reflect the characters’ heightened emotional states without relying on the music to do any of the heavy-lifting or for it to distract or dominant a scene, only for it to enhance.
+Both Adiescar Chase’s score and the fantastic pop soundtrack (compiled by music supervisors Matt Biffa and Ciara Elwis), much of which was new to me, reflect the characters’ heightened emotional states without relying on the music to do any of the heavy-lifting or for it to distract or dominate a scene, only for it to enhance what’s unfolding on screen.

 I loved every moment of this tender, heartfelt series and didn’t want it to end.
 It’s feel-good, without being contrived, or ignoring any of the challenges of coming of age as an LGBTQ teen.
 A celebration of true friendship and gorgeously romantic, it left me with a massive smile on my face.
 Let’s hope there’s a season two.
 I want to see more of all of these characters and the wonderful cast who inhabit them.